security-force-monitor/research-handbook/source/units-relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field provides a human readable counterpart to the ``relation:unit:refs:assertion``.
+This field provides a human readable counterpart to the :ref:`relation:unit:refs:assertion`.
 This field can be manually added by a researcher or automatically populated by the system after import.
-Best practice for this field is to use the ``name:annotation`` of the ``unit``.
+Best practice for this field is to use the :ref:`name:annotation <unit-name-annotation>` of the :ref:`unit`.

 relation:types:assertion